magda-zielinska/jobsearchCLI/README.md

 # jobsearchCLI
 a CLI for searching and saving links to job listings

+It will find up to 26 links to job ads and save them to a csv 'job_listings.csv' on your Desktop, if you are running a Mac or Windows machine.
+For Linux users the file will be saved to the directory with the script.

 Looking through job listings can sometimes be demotivating to say the least.
-Why not just save a bunch of links to the job announcements, visit the ad directly and take it from there?
+Why not just save a bunch of links to the job announcements, visit a specific ad directly and take it from there?

 Me and my friends find it more convenient and stress reducing.